Updated January 17, 2023

 Why unique: These sisters were daughters of a Russian princess.
 Nadia was the first woman to conduct the Boston Symphony Orchestra, the Philadelphia Orchestra, and the New York Philharmonic.
 Lili was the first female winner of the Prix de Rome composition prize.

 The Boulanger family was filled with accomplished musicians.
 Nadia’s and Lili’s father was a voice teacher at the Paris Conservatory, which Nadia entered at age 10.
-She composed songs for solo voice, piano, and solo instrumental, along with large-scale vocal works and several orchestra compositions.
+She composed songs for solo voice, piano, and solo instruments, along with large-scale vocal works and several orchestral compositions.
 Yet she stopped composing when her sister died; in an interview, Nadia indicated her doubts about her talent, saying “If there is one thing of which I am certain, it is that I wrote useless music.”

 Nadia continued her career by concentrating on teaching and conducting.
 In 1921 she began an association with the American Conservatory, and her first American student was Aaron Copland.
 Nadia also taught numerous other famous composers, and she made her mark as a successful female conductor.